Find the simplest system for paying down debt (and let it work its money magic).

-1. Seriously: take advantage of your free credit report
+1. Take advantage of your free credit report

 2. Eliminate sneaky, unnecessary expenses

-Examine your essential bills and start calling your providers — think cellphone, cable, insurance — to see what they can do for you.
+Be sure to examine your other essential bills and start calling your providers — think cellphone, cable, and insurance — to see what they can do for you.
 If they are unwilling to budge, it may be time to jump ship.
 Don’t let yourself be tempted: If they push extra services instead of a drop in the bottom-line price, remember that while extras are nice, these features won’t give your budget the wiggle room you’re looking for.

 3. Find ways to simplify your budget